ReallySecureShell/Simple_Encryption_Setup/README.md

 It is recommended that you use Clonezilla as it's the OS where the script is tested on.
 This way you can be sure the system has all the required dependencies.

-### Backup Your System

-Now boot into the Clonezilla USB you've just made. <b>You will also need another drive (that isn't the one you're encrypting) to store the device image</b>.

-Instructions how to perform a backup with clonezilla can be found <a href="https://www.unixmen.com/backup-clone-disk-linux-using-clonezilla/">here</a>

 ### Setup Clonezilla Environment

 Once the backup is finished boot into the Clonezilla terminal.
 This can be done by selecting `Enter_shell` when prompted.